Fritzi Harmsen van Beek

 Frederike Martine ten Harmsen van der Beek (June 28, 1927 – April 4, 2009), known as Fritzi Harmsen van Beek, was a Dutch writer.

 The daughter of the cartoonist Harmsen van der Beek, she became an illustrator and poet, receiving significant attention for her debut collection Geachte Muizenpoot en Achttien Andere Gedichten.
 Her work, which also included short stories, was noted for its grotesque and subversive elements.

 Harmsen van der Beek resented the media's portrayal of her as a wild bohemian, and she retreated for the latter decades of her life to a small village in the far northeast of the Netherlands.

 Early life

-Federike ten Harmsen van der Beek, known as a child by the nickname Fritzi, was born in 1927 in Blaricum, Netherlands, outside of Amsterdam.
+Frederike ten Harmsen van der Beek, known as a child by the nickname Fritzi, was born in 1927 in Blaricum, Netherlands, outside of Amsterdam.

 Her father, Eelco Martinus ten Harmsen van der Beek, was the creator of the popular Dutch comic strip Flipje, and her mother, Freddie Langeler, was also an illustrator, working on comics and children's books.

 She began helping her father with his work on the comic strip when she was only 4 years old.

 After graduating secondary school, Harmsen van der Beek attended arts school in Amsterdam on and off, but she never graduated due to a lack of financial support from her family.